Scott Colebourn's archive

 A personal technology archive with a long memory.

 Digital Opium collects Scott Colebourn's essays on technology adoption, AI, governance, software delivery, and the human consequences of automation.
-That work now also runs through AIGENTEC and AeXO, where the same themes become applied AI products.
+That work now also runs through AIGENTEC, where the same themes become applied AI products.
 Read the full profile.

 All posts